mudkipdev/beta-wiki/packets/010-player-on-ground.md

 This packet is sent to the server to determine if the player is on the ground or airborne.

-> **Warning:** This value is unreliable for fall damage and cheat detection as it can be spoofed by the client.
+> **Warning**: This value is unreliable for fall damage and cheat detection as it can be spoofed by the client.

 ## Serverbound
 | Field | Type | Description |